-White: A person having origins in any of the original peoples of Europe, the Middle East, or North Africa. \Women's center: Center with programs, academic activities, and/or services intended to promote an understand
+White: A person having origins in any of the original peoples of Europe, the Middle East, or North Africa.

-\Women's center: Center with programs, academic activities, and/or services intended to promote an understanding of the evolving roles of women.
+Within a dual enrollment program: Program within an organized system with special guidelines that allows high school students to take college-level courses.
+The guidelines n Women's center: Center with programs, academic activities, and/or services intended to promote an understanding of the evolving roles of women.

-Work experience (as admission factor): Special consideration given to students who have been employed prior to application, whether for relevance to major, demonstration of employment-related skills, or as explanation of student's academic and extracurricular record.
+Work experience (as admission factor): Special consideration given to students who have been employed prior to application, whether for relevance to major, demonstration of